-- (2) The appointment of a person as a safe ministry representative is revoked if the person - - (a) has not, without just cause, satisfactorily completed safe ministry training within the last 3 years or within 3 months after their appointment, or - (b) fails to make the declaration required by sub-rule (1)(c). - (3) A person who is or becomes - (a) bankrupt, or - (b) mentally ill or otherwise incapable of acting, or - a prohibited person within the meaning of the Child Protection (Prohibited Employment) Act 1998, may not be appointed or continue as a safe ministry representative.
+- (1) A person appointed as a safe ministry representative must - - (a) be not less than 21 years of age, and - (b) have satisfactorily completed safe ministry training within the last 3 years or within 3 months after their appointment and every 3 years thereafter while the appointment continues, and - (c) hold a working with children check clearance which has been verified with the regulator and is not subject to an interim bar. - (2) The appointment of a person as a safe ministry representative is revoked if the person - (a) has not, without just cause, satisfactorily completed safe ministry training within the last 3 years or within 3 months after their appointment, or - (b) ceases to hold a working with children check clearance or holds a clearance that becomes subject to an interim bar. - (3) A person who is or becomes - (a) bankrupt, or - (b) mentally ill or otherwise incapable of acting, may not be appointed or continue as a safe ministry representative.